Graduate Programs in Deaf Education

 - A maximum of 9 credits of high-quality graduate work done at a regionally accredited U.S. institution or an officially recognized degree-granting international institution may be applied toward the requirements for a Master's.
 However, credits earned to complete a previous Master's degree elsewhere may not be applied to the Flagler graduate degree.
 All hours must be completed prior to enrolling in the Flagler Master’s program.

-- Approval to apply any transferred credits toward a degree program must be granted by the student's academic adviser, the program director, and the Vice President of Academic Affairs.
+- Approval to apply any transferred credits toward a degree program must be granted by the student's academic advisor, the program director, and the Vice President of Academic Affairs.

 - Transfer credits must meet the following criteria: